 - To establish benchmarks and standards to use to identify quality programming through an accreditation process.

-CEA is the recognized leader in corrections education both in the U.S. and internationally.
+To be the recognized leader in corrections education both in the U.S. and internationally.
 The community we support actively shares information, best practices, experience, and mutual strength.

 To empower our members to provide transformational learning opportunities.